How to Find the Right OT

 -

 Ask your local school district/school board for an evaluation by an OT if your child is over age three.
-Because many schools don’t recognize sensory problems, notify them of any developmental delays or diagnoses.
+Because many schools don’t recognize sensory problems or feel sensory issues are not something they are required to address, notify them of any developmental delays and/or functional deficits that impact your child’s abillity to fully participate in and benefit from the educational program.
 Should “related services” such as OT be recommended, the school must provide this service at no charge.
 The administrator you deal with may be unaware of a particular OT’s expertise.
 While there are many wonderful OTs working in the schools with strong backgrounds in sensory processing, others may focus on handwriting and motor skills.
-We suggest you politely insist that the OT have in-depth expertise in sensory processing issues.
+We suggest you politely insist that the OT have in-depth expertise in sensory processing issues even if that means working with an independent OT provider.
+Our book explains this in greater detail, including ways to advocate for your child at school and get the services you need.

 -

 You always have the option to hire an OT privately.
 Depending on your insurance plan, you may get coverage for OT of your choice.
-Or you may be asked to choose from plan-approved providers, rarely specialists in pediatric sensory issues (many OTs specialize in physical rehabilitation, for example).
+Or you may be asked to choose from in-network providers, rarely specialists in pediatric sensory issues (many OTs specialize in orthopedics, for example).

 -